aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 *   The lambda expression appears can easily infer the type based on `Predicate<String>`.

-It is important to  Functional Interfaces
+It is important to understand what is a Functional Interfaces